mcclafferty1/CS-55-Final-Project/README.md

 ## ADDITIONAL NOTES

-If the stock news does not update, that is likely because the maximum number of queries from Watson Discovery has been used.
+If the stock news does not update, that is likely because the maximum number of queries from Watson Discovery has been used on our accounts.
+If this happens, feel free to slack us and we can connect a different account.

 index.html contains code that was inspired by W3 schools and Chart.JS